JonasGreim/US-headquarter-locations/README.md

 ### How the location data processing works:

 1. [1_initUniqueComaniesJson.py](wikidata/1_initUniqueComaniesJson.py):
-   - Creates a unique company list from the ranking data
+   - Creates a unique company json list from the ranking data
    - With the attributes: `companyName`, `searchQueryCompanyName`, `wikiDataName`, `qid`
    - The reason why you need these attributes is:
      - Wikidata name search is really inaccurate (and also the scraped data)
      - With these you can manually compare your search name (companyName) with the retrieved name (wikiDataName)
-     - If wrong you can change the searchQueryCompanyName manually
+     - If you retrieved a wrong entry, you can manually update the searchQueryCompanyName
-     - the original scraped companyName is used to map the unique companies to the ranking data later on
+     - The original scraped companyName is used to map the unique companies to the ranking data later on

 2. [2_getAllQidsThroughCompanyNameList.py](wikidata/2_getAllQidsThroughCompanyNameList.py):
    - Adds the wikidata qids to the unique company list (qid = wikidata page id)
    - Looping through the unique companies and retrieve the qid with the searchQueryCompanyName through the Wikidata API
    - Search: only text search in wikidata title and synonyms
-   - API response: First qid result is taken (returns array)
+   - API response: First qid result from the returned array is taken

 3. [3_getAllLocationDataThroughQIDList.py](wikidata/3_getAllLocationDataThroughQIDList.py)
    - Adds the headquarters location data to the unique company list